Category: Grids

 How to create a Variable Grid

-To create a variable grid, simply assign the .variable-grid class to any box.
+To create a variable grid with the utility class, simply assign the .variable-grid class to any box.
 Unlike our other grid systems, there are no additional classes to use.

 If the box is the content width of your website, like a traditional section container, you’ll immediately get two equal columns that are automatically responsive.
 In some cases (like a 50/50 content layout), this may fit your needs perfectly.
 You can move on without giving the grid any additional input.